Blaizzy/mlx-embeddings/docs/Common-Issues.md

 brew upgrade
 ```

-### Local build failures
+### Other local issues

-Build failures on one machine, but not similarly equipped machines (check issues for other projects too), can indicate that the install is borked.
-If `brew doctor` doesn’t, reinstalling may help.
-That is, `brew bundle dump`, [uninstall](https://docs.brew.sh/FAQ#how-do-i-uninstall-homebrew), [reinstall](https://docs.brew.sh/Installation), and `brew bundle install`.
+If your Homebrew installation gets messed up (and fixing the issues found by `brew doctor` doesn't solve the problem), reinstalling Homebrew may help to reset to a normal state.
+To easily reinstall Homebrew, use [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to automatically restore your installed formulae and casks.
+To do so, run `brew bundle dump`, [uninstall](https://docs.brew.sh/FAQ#how-do-i-uninstall-homebrew), [reinstall](https://docs.brew.sh/Installation), and run `brew bundle install`.